Therapy Intake Conversion Statistics 2026: Inquiry-to-Booking, No-Show, Missed-Call Data

 The first, fourth, and (partially) second steps above are operational, not clinical.
 They are exactly where AI voice intake can shift the numbers: answering every call, doing a structured insurance and fit pre-check, offering a real slot, and sending reminders.
 The third and fifth steps are clinical capacity and fit problems that AI does not solve.

-How AI Intake Handles the Inquiry-to-Booking Gap
+How Does AI Intake Close the Inquiry-to-Booking Gap?

 AI is not a clinician.
 It does not assess, diagnose, or treat.
 What AI voice intake does, well, is the operational work around the clinical work: answering every call on the first ring, completing a structured intake conversation, verifying insurance against a practice-provided list, offering real openings from a live calendar, sending confirmation and reminder messages, and escalating crisis calls per the practice's written protocol.